Reading food labels: Tips if you have diabetes

 If your meal plan is based on carbohydrate counting, food labels become an essential tool.

 - Look at total carbohydrates, not just sugar.
 Evaluate the grams of total carbohydrates — which include sugar, such as added sugars; complex carbohydrates; and fiber — rather than only the grams of sugar.
-If you focus on sugar content, you could miss out on nutritious foods naturally high in sugar, such as fruit and milk.
-And you might overdo foods with no natural or added sugar but plenty of carbohydrates, such as certain cereals and grains.
+If you focus on sugar content, you could miss out on nutritious foods naturally containing sugar, such as fruit and milk.
+And you might overdo foods with no natural or added sugar but plenty of processed or refined carbohydrates, such as certain cereals and grains.

 - Don't miss out on high-fiber foods.
 Pay special attention to high-fiber foods.
 Look for foods with 3 or more grams of fiber.